Discrete diffusion-type equation on regular graphs and its applications: Regular graphs

-For the convenience of the reader, let us summarize the notation we will use.
+Let us now summarize the notation we will use which describes certain geometric aspects of the graphs $X$ which we are studying.

-\begin{definition} \rm Let $X$ be a $(q+1)$-regular graph, and let $x_{0} \in X$ be a fixed vertex. \begin{itemize} \item[]{1.} For any $x \in X$ and integer $k \geq 0$, let $c_{k}(x)$ be the number of distinct geodesic paths of length $k$ from $x_0$ to $x$.
-In the case $x=x_{0}$, we allow geodesics with and without tails. \item[]{2.} For any integer $k \geq 0$, let
+\begin{definition} \rm Let $X$ be a $(q+1)$-regular graph.
+Let $x_{0} \in X$ be a fixed vertex, and assume the notation from above. \begin{itemize} \item[]{1.} For any $x \in X$ and integer $m \geq 0$, let $c_{m}(x)$ be the number of irreducible walks of length $m$ from $x_0$ to $x$.
+In the case $x=x_{0}$, we allow closed walks with and without tails. \item[]{2.} For any integer $m \geq 0$, let

-\item[]{3.} For any $x \in X$ let $b_{0}(x) = c_{0}(x)=1$, $b_{1}(x) = c_{1}(x)$, and for $k\geq 2$, let
+\item[]{3.} For any $x \in X$, let $b_{0}(x) = c_{0}(x)=1$ and $b_{1}(x) = c_{1}(x)$.
+For $m\geq 2$, let